Whether you have type 1 diabetes or type 2 diabetes we want to help you find the best travel insurance solution.

 If you meet all of the criteria for automatic cover for diabetes you do not have to disclose this condition via a medical assessment.

-If your insulin was stolen or lost, you may have a provision to claim under the Luggage and Personal effects section of the PDS.
+If your insulin was stolen or lost, you may have a provision to claim under the Luggage and Personal effects section of the Policy Wording.
 Please note, we only cover the original cost of the medication.
 Visiting a doctor to get a prescription won’t be covered because it's considered routine management of your condition.

 Cover for diabetes on a Frequent traveller policy works in the same way as single trip policies.
 Your condition may be automatically covered if you meet all of the auto-cover criteria or you will need to complete a medical assessment to determine if we can offer the cover.